yongxinhui/ForAllX/README.md

 The terms at MIT span fifteen weeks, two of which are devoted to soundness and completeness for propositional logic (PL) and another two weeks to extend these results to first-order logic with identity (FOL).
 In order to introduce the material at a slower rate or over the course of a shorter term, the metalogical portions of the text can easily be omitted without compromising the integrity of the text.
+I hope to someday expand the text to include practice problems, a glossary of terms and notation, and a bibliography for further study.

 I have included the [LaTeX files](https://github.com/benbrastmckie/ForAllX/tree/master/Lectures) for the [lecture notes](https://github.com/benbrastmckie/ForAllX/blob/master/Handouts/All_Handouts.pdf) as well as the [syllabus](https://github.com/benbrastmckie/ForAllX/blob/master/Syllabus/Syllabus.pdf) for the MIT course.
 Feel free to contact me if you would like access to the exams, written problem sets, and assignments on [Carnap](https://carnap.io/).